blaziq/eoepca-lps/resource/discovery/01-introduction.md

 ### What You'll Learn

-- Deploy Resource Catalogue on Kubernetes
+- Deploy Resource Discovery building block on Kubernetes
 - Register a STAC-compliant dataset into the catalogue
 - Search the catalogue with spatial and temporal filters via the STAC API
 - Use Swagger UI to explore and interact with the API